Urban Agriculture Plan

 How do I get involved in developing the urban agriculture plan?

-The online survey will be posted from Sept.
-4-25, 2024.
+A survey was shared from Sept.
+4-25, 2024, feedback collected will help the development of the plan.
 For any additional questions or concerns, email planning@leduc.ca.